 - Number of devices connected to your home network, proximity to your WiFi router/mesh points (closer is better), and the type of WiFi radio technology in your devices.

-Speed test results:
+Interpreting speed test results:

 - Download speed.
 How quickly content from the internet transfers to your computer.